Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 &emsp;\<generated><br>
 &emsp;handle pointerAt: 9 put: t1 getHandle length: 8<br>

 The handle of a general instance of ExternalStructure may be either a ByteArray, in which case its data exists on the Cuis heap, (and it may be wise to pin the handle), or an ExternalAddress, in which case its data exists on the C heap.
-In either case pay careful attention to [Garbage Collection and Object Lifetime](#garbage-collection-and-object-lifetime).
+In either case pay careful attention to [Garbage Collection, Object Lifetime, and Pinning](#garbage-collection-object-lifetime-and-pinning).

 ### Callbacks